anysniper/Frontend/README.md

 # AnySniper DApp

 This repository contains all the code for running AnySniper DApp which had 500 active users.
+All the logic codes are in this repository, you can add a custom DEX on src/config.js.

+Currently it has Uniswap, Pancakeswap, Sushiswap, Degenswap and some DEX on Crono chain.

+Backend is for storing user configrations like contract scanner info, favorite contracts address, copy trading targets etc.

 ## Project setup
 ```